kevinwilde/kevinwil.de/books.md

+- **Digital Minimalism: Choosing a Focused Life in a Noisy World** - Cal Newport
 - **Dead Wake: The Last Crossing of the Lusitania** - Erik Larson
 - **Artemis** - Andy Weir
 - **The Heart's Invisible Furies** - John Boyne